-Only Elligo Health Research® has the largest known patient network, offering direct access to more than 150 million patients through HIPAA-compliant identified EHR data.
+Only Elligo Health Research® has the largest known patient network, offering direct access diverse patients through HIPAA-compliant identified EHR data.
 Elligo also works with different partners to find patients across disparate data systems, creating a one-stop shop for accelerating and elevating clinical trial enrollment.

 Where Are the Patients?

 There’s a wealth of EHR data available today, but what’s needed is an organization that knows how to work with the data and the organizations housing that data to provide an answer to the most common clinical trial question: Where are the patients?

 Using a combination of its internal EHR network, external data partners, analytical expertise, and years of experience, Elligo searches across a vast number of patients to find those needed for any given trial, allowing recruitment to proceed at pace.

 Almost any organization can do a quick search and tell a researcher, for example, the state of New York has 600 diabetic patients fitting the criteria for their study.
 Elligo can not only search the entire country for patients who fit a specific need but can also find patients who are already known to sites and/or physicians and quickly enroll them in a trial.
 Elligo takes a patient search from an overall heat map down to Fred sitting in the easy chair in his living room or, in other words, from numbers to known patients.

 Direct Access to Data and Patients… Only Elligo